opensecuritycontroller/community/development/osgi/osgi-dev.md

 # OSC And OSGi Development Guide

-This article provides information on how [OSGi](https://en.wikipedia.org/wiki/OSGi) is integrated into a project, along with how to avoid and handle some typical OSGi troubles related to development.
+This article provides information on how [OSGi](https://en.wikipedia.org/wiki/OSGi) is integrated into a projects, along with how to avoid and handle some typical OSGi troubles related to development.